Guidance for Accredited MDBs

-Please note that We-Fi is designed to accept funding proposals only from accredited implementing partners, currently consisting of the following multilateral development banks (MDBs): the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, IDB Invest, the International Finance Corporation, the Islamic Development Bank, and the World Bank (the International Bank for Reconstruction and Development and the International Development Association.
-The information on this page is to assist these MDBs with their funding applications.
-Neither We-Fi nor its accredited partners are able to receive applications from businesses, non-profits, or other organizations at this time.
+We-Fi is designed to accept funding proposals only from accredited implementing partners, currently consisting of the following multilateral development banks (MDBs): the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank (including IDB Invest), the Islamic Development Bank, and the World Bank Group (World Bank and IFC).
+We-Fi nor its accredited partners are able to directly receive applications from businesses, non-profits, or other organizations at this time.

 Types of Activities